 2. Cobweb: Sign of Long-Term Incarceration

-A cobweb tattoo is associated with a long time in prison, and its meaning can be explained by the fact that a person feels like a spider’s bait.
-Always observed in the elbows it signifies long stay and lack of freedom or feeling like being locked up in the criminal justice system.
+A cobweb tattoo means that the person spent a long time in prison and can be explained by the fact that a person feels like a spider’s bait.
+It is always observed in the elbows meaning long stay without freedom or being locked in the criminal justice system.

 3. Teardrop: Marker of Violence or Loss

-Perhaps, one of the most popular tattoos, easily identifiable as a prison mark, a teardrop may have different meanings depending on the zone.
-It could mean a long term imprisonment, use of force or the mourning of a partner in marriage.
-It is important to evaluate a number of factors of an inmate, and knowing its different meanings is important for this purpose.
+One of the most popular tattoos, perhaps, and certainly the most easily recognizable as a prison mark is a teardrop.
+Depending on the zone, though, a teardrop may have different meanings.
+That could mean a long term in prison, force, or the death of a spouse in marriage.
+For this purpose, it is important to know its different meanings and evaluate number of factors of an inmate.

 4. Five-Point Crown: Indicator of Gang Affiliation

-The five-point crown, worn by members of the Latin Kings gang, represents allegiance to one of the largest Hispanic gangs in the U.S. Often accompanied by the acronym ALKN, this tattoo signals gang affiliation and possible involvement in criminal activities.
+The silver five-point crown on their heads worn by members of the Latin Kings gang is a symbol of allegiance to one of the largest Hispanic gangs in the U.S. This often signally gang affiliation and, often, participation in criminal acts and often accompanies the acronym ALKN.

 5. Three Dots: Representation of “Mi Vida Loca”